loftwah/techdeck-academy/README.md

 2. Delete the same files and directories listed in Manual Step 2.
 3. Print a reminder of the deleted items.

-**Important:** After running the script, you **still need to manually commit and push** the changes (Manual Step 3) to finalize the reset in your repository.
-Note that resetting will also set `introductionSubmitted` back to `false` in `config.ts` if the script modifies that file (or you'll need to manually reset it if restoring from a template).
+**Important:** After running the reset script, you **still need to manually commit and push** the changes to finalize the reset.
+Resetting will clear your profile status, meaning you will need to submit a new first letter (or set the `introductionSubmitted` flag) to start challenges again.

 ## 🤝 Contributing